baditaflorin/github-stars/readme.md

 ## Ruby

+*   [huginn/huginn](https://github.com/huginn/huginn): Create agents that monitor and act on your behalf.
+Your agents are standing by!
 *   [bayandin/awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness): A curated list of awesome awesomeness
 *   [countries/countries](https://github.com/countries/countries): All sorts of useful information about every country packaged as convenient little country objects.
 It includes data from ISO 3166 (countries and states/subdivisions ), ISO 4217 (currency), and E.164 (phone numbers).
 *   [dbreunig/git-scraper-extractor](https://github.com/dbreunig/git-scraper-extractor): Pull out versions of specific files from a gitscraping repo into individual files.